yomorun/yomo-vhq-backend/README.md

 2. **Presence Sender Service**: a YoMo Server responsible for send presence to other nodes
 3. **Presence Receiver Service**: a YoMo Server responsible for recieve presence from Sender

 By YoMo, we create an event stream from Bob to Alice, sync all presence from Bob to Alice.
-Assume Bob and Alice are all in Europe, they connect to same mesh node:
+Assume Bob and Alice are both in Europe, they connect to the same mesh node:

 <p align="center">
 <img src="https://github.com/yomorun/yomo-vhq-backend/raw/main/vhq-1-single_mesh_arch.jpg" width="600">